JoFrhwld/Hobbit-Hole/README.md

 ### Notes

-- Every time you press run, it's starting from fresh.
-If you, for example, made coffee the last time you hit Run, and then delete the code to make the coffee, your coffee won't still be there!
+- Every time you run `source main.sh`, you're starting from fresh.
+So, e.g. if you made the coffee successfully, it won't still be made if you delete those lines of code from your script.
 - Don't any other shell script except `main.sh`.
 - You can leave comments to yourself with `#`.
 Any line, or part of a line that starts with `#` won't be interpreted.